 This program helps parents learn how to navigate the school system more effectively, how to talk to their youth about difficult subjects, how to better support their youth in high school and in preparation for college.
 Workshops 2 times each month in the evening.
 Sofia Dominguez will be leading the Colegio de Padres at Roosevelt for all students enrolled in Early Escalera and Escalera.
 This program helps parents learn how to navigate the school system more effectively, how to talk to their youth

 Starting September 23, Roosevelt will hold free English classes for any parents wanting to learn English.
 To sign up, please contact Braulio Garcia (firstname.lastname@example.org) 503-916-5265 or (503) 916-5260.

 Free and confidential individual and family therapy for all students and their families in English and Spanish

 Available to our families and the community Thursdays 4:30 - 6:00 PM in room 091 (enter through the Ida side of the building)

 Provides parents training around advocacy, navigating the school system, and increasing educational opportunities.
 Parents and their students get to explore colleges, career exposure.
 Program is now accepting new parents who have children in the 11th & 12th grade at Roosevelt.
-My name is Maria Bartolome Sop, Parent Organizer for Roosevelt High School in the PPS Building Undergraduates through Inclusive Leadership Development (BUILD) Program.
 The program provides parent training around advocacy,